Bivouac (album): Release

 Though the doctors recommended he take a ten-day break, he started singing again after five days while in Norway.
 He noticed that his voice was two octaves higher, resulting in him breaking it back to what he previously sounded like.
 After the tour was over, Pfahler and Schwarzenbach lived in their van, as both had quit their jobs and moved their possessions into storage.
-Sometime later, Pfahler was forced to get arthroscopic knee surgery and then was diagnosed with Thoracic outlet syndrome.
-Bivouac was released on December 1, 1992 through the Tupelo and Communion labels; it was intended to be released two months earlier, but as Held was busy touring Europe with DUH, this left the labels inoperable during the interim.
+Sometime later, Pfahler was forced to get arthroscopic knee surgery and was then diagnosed with thoracic outlet syndrome.
+Bivouac was released on December 1, 1992, through the Tupelo and Communion labels; it was intended to be released two months earlier, but as Held was busy touring Europe with DUH, this left the labels inoperable during the interim.
 Pfahler attributed the delay to Held holding it back in order to sell off all of the copies of the "Chesterfield" twelve-inch vinyl, in addition to the time it took to create the artwork.
 The cassette and LP releases of Bivouac have an album cover featuring a drawing of a topless woman with a rabbit mask.
 The cover of the CD release is a portion of the image showing the band name and album title; the full drawing is revealed when the insert is unfolded.
 The image was done by artist Brendan Murdock.
+Lance Hahn contributed photographs to the album's back cover, while Pfahler and Jennifer Cobb provided insert photographs.
 The album marked the last appearance of the band's 4F logo, which had first appeared on their debut seven-inch vinyl release.
 It came out around the time independent punk music was being glossed over in favor of the burgeoning grunge scene.

-To coincide with the album's 20th anniversary, it and "Chesterfield King" were re-pressed on vinyl in 2012 through Pfahler's label Blackball Records.
+To coincide with the album's 20th anniversary, it and "Chesterfield King" were re-pressed on vinyl in 2012 through Pfahler's label, Blackball Records.
 The CD version included "Peel It the Fuck Down" and a cassette rough version of "Ache" as bonus tracks; the former lifted from the band's compilation album Etc. (2002), while a different version of the latter appeared on their following studio album, 24 Hour Revenge Therapy (1994).
-According to the accompanying press release, both releases were remastered by John Golden and the "increased sampling rate boosts some of the Low-frequency effects and mid-range".
+According to the accompanying press release, both releases were remastered by John Golden, and "the increased sampling rate boosts some of the bottom end and mid-range."
 Pfahler explained that he wanted a more accurate sonic portrayal of what they heard in the studio.
-As they were working from DATs to a digital medium, the "sampling rate now is twice what it was in 1992".
+As they were working from DATs to a digital medium, the "sampling rate now is twice what it was in 1992."
 Blackball Records has since re-pressed it on vinyl in 2015 and 2017.